sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/insights/backend.md

 the desired concurrency factor.
 With `insights.query.worker.concurrency=1` queries will be executed in serial.

 There is a rate limit associated with the query worker.
 This limit is shared across all concurrent handlers and can be configured using the site setting `insights.query.worker.rateLimit`.
-This value to set will depend on the size and scale of your Sourcegraph installations `Searcher` service.
+This value to set will depend on the size and scale of the Sourcegraph installations `Searcher` service.

 ## Debugging